At OneFamily, we charge just one fee for managing your Lifetime ISA: an Annual Management Charge (AMC) of 1.1% of your account's value.

-You may also need to pay a government withdrawal charge when you take money out of your lifetime ISA, but this is only if your withdrawal goes against the lifetime ISA rules.
+The other charge to be aware of (and avoid if you can) is the government withdrawal charge.
+You may need to pay this when you take money out of your lifetime ISA, but only if your withdrawal goes against the lifetime ISA rules.

 Let's take a closer look at the charges you can expect to pay if you open a OneFamily Lifetime ISA.